gfcwfzkm/t9k-baseboard/README.md

 - Use a project name of your choice and select the path where you want to store the project.
 Click `Next`.

-- When the `Select Device` window pops up, ensure that the final part number is `GW1NR-LV9QN88PC6/I5` and click `Next`.
+- When the `Select Device` window pops up, ensure that the final part number is `GW1NR-LV9QN88PC6/I5` and click `Next`

 ![Select Device](images/select_device.png)

 - The project is now created and you can start adding files to it.
 To add or create files, right-click on the project in the `Design` tab and select `New File...`

 ![New File](images/new_file.png)

 - You can now add a new Verilog or VHDL file to the project.
 This guide will use VHDL.
 Name the file `top` (, change the file ending to .vhdl) and click `OK`.